 1693 - The College of William & Mary in Williamsburg, Virginia was granted a charter by King William III and Queen Mary II.

 1735 - The first Opera in the American Colines was performed - Flora: or the Hob in the Well, in Charlsetown, South Carolina.

 1855 - The Devil's Footprints mysteriously appeared around the Exe Estuary in East Devon and South Devon, England.
 After a heavy snowfall, trails of two-legged hoof-like marks appeared overnight in the snow covering a total distance of many miles.

-1865 - Delaware voters rejected the Thirteenth Amendment to the U.S. Constitution, and vote to continue the practice of slavery, although in practice, it did not exist..
-(Delaware finally ratifies the amendment on February 12, 1901.)
+1865 - Delaware voters rejected the Thirteenth Amendment to the U.S. Constitution, and vote tod continue the practice of slavery, although in practice, it did not exist.
+(Delaware finally ratified the amendment on February 12, 1901.)

 1898 - The first envelope folding and gumming machine patent (#598,716) was issued to John Ames Sherman of Worcester, Mass.

 1910 - The Boy Scouts of America were founded.